Latest

 The International AI Safety Report published in February 2026 — led by Turing Award winner Yoshua Bengio with over one hundred AI experts — provides a scientific foundation for exactly this kind of governance.
 It is the largest global collaboration on AI safety to date, and it makes clear that the risks are real, the stakes are high, and the window for effective governance is narrowing.

 The irony is that America — the country producing the most advanced AI systems on earth — is the country least capable of governing them coherently.
 Six hundred bills.
 One vague federal framework.
-And the clock is not just ticking.
-It is accelerating.
+And the clock is accelerating, not merely ticking.

-The Emergent Intelligence position is that governance must match the pace of development — not by rushing to regulate poorly, but by building governance capacity with the same urgency, the same funding, and the same institutional seriousness that we bring to building the technology itself.
-Anything less is a choice to let the most powerful technology in history govern itself.
-And history has never once rewarded that choice.
+The Emergent Intelligence position is that governance must match the pace of development.
+The route is to build governance capacity with the same urgency, the same funding, and the same institutional seriousness that we bring to building the technology itself.
+Rushing to regulate badly is the failure mode to avoid.
+Anything less than serious capacity-building is a choice to let the most powerful technology in history govern itself, and history has never once rewarded that choice.

 •••